Who is my advisor?

 When is registration?

-Registration times vary by academic classification (e.g., freshman, sophomore, junior, senior) and are assigned my the Office of the Registrar.
-To find out your specific registration time, login to MyGS
+Registration times vary by academic classification (e.g., freshman, sophomore, junior, senior) and are assigned by the Office of the Registrar.
+To find out your specific registration time, log in to your My.GeorgiaSouthern portal:

 - Select “WINGS”